2000eli7/gesture-recognition-project/README.md

 # gesture-recognition-project
-processing hand motions to control OS and mouse movement.
+This project lets the user replace mouse usage with hand motions in front of the webcam.